akjalbani/Test_Python/README.md

 # Python -
 #
 This repository contains the solution of python course exercises and some good collection of python scripts.

+Akhtar Jalbani